You don't plan on breaking your foot. No one wakes up and decides it's a good day for a foot or ankle fracture. It's an accident. It's unplanned.

 Immobilization with a Fracture Boot to Treat a Broken Foot

 When a foot fracture is in good position, I treat it with immobilization.
 Instead of traditional casts, I like to use a fracture boot to treat a broken foot.
 This is more comfortable, especially in the Houston heat.
-You can remove it when you’re sleeping and bathing.
-But it still provides the protection you need to keep the broken foot bone immobilized.
+You can remove it when you're sleeping and bathing.
+But it still provides the fracture stabilization you need to keep the broken foot bone immobilized and allow for fracture healing.

 I keep a good supply of fracture boots in the office, so you usually won't have to go anywhere else.
 If the fracture appears stable on x-ray, I may let you walk on the foot in the fracture boot.
 If not, you'll have to keep the broken foot non-weightbearing.